gvwilson/sensibleadventures/iffy/iffy.md

 The *Taroona*'s captain crossed her arms.
 "That ain't our doin'," she said firmly.
-"Printer didn't have any feedstock, not yet.
+"Printer don't have any feedstock, not yet.
 Couldna made a marble, much less a bomb."
 She looked up at the drones circling overhead.
 "So *I* think this was someone messin' around tryin' t' do us outta bein' paid,"